 - The sparrows' prolific breeding can increase populations from a few spring birds to high populations by mid-summer.

-- They can carry and spread West Nile virus.
+- They can carry and spread the West Nile virus.

 - Starlings are dark in color with faint speckles on their feathers.

-- About 6 inches long and 3 ounces in weight.
+- About 6 inches long and about 3 ounces in weight.

 - Starlings prefer to feed on grubs and other larvae, but they will also eat seeds, fruits in trees, as well as trash and spilled foods.

 - Starlings travel in flocks and are commonly found in trees or on clogged gutters, which provide them with drinking water.

 - As with other pest birds, the starling's droppings can erode structures, and when roosting in flocks, significant damage can result.